go4orward/gigl/README.md

 ## Thanks

 I hope this project can help many people to learn 2D & 3D graphics and to build awesome applications in Go.
-Many thanks to [Richard Musiol](https://github.com/neelance), for his vision and contributions for GopherJS and WebAssembly for Go.
+Many thanks to [Richard Musiol](https://github.com/neelance), for his vision and contributions for GopherJS and WebAssembly.
 If you hava a feedback or suggestion, contact [go4orward](https://github.com/go4orward).

 Resources taken from:
 - [Go Gopher images](https://golang.org/doc/gopher/) : originally created by Renee French